 In this post, we will cover many aspects of MySQL on Linux.
 First of all, how to install it, how to perform basic CRUD operations, how to import & export data, play with the MySQL engine itself such as setting the root user password, and much more.

-MySQL is one of the most popular relational databases engines in the world.
+MySQL is one of the most popular relational database engines in the world.
 It has earned its fame for being open source and quite stable.

 It is also compatible with most known programming languages.
 Of course, it’s possible to install it and use it on most Linux distributions that exist, for example, Ubuntu and CentOS.
-Let’s get started.
+Let’s start.